Nick Giannopoulos: Comedy

 After facing challenges about progressing his career, partly because casting was difficult because of his Greek origins, Giannopoulos saved up his dole cheques and put on his first show, Wogs out of work at the Melbourne International Comedy Festival in 1987.
 The show was wildly successful, toured around Australia, and remains one of the highest grossing Australian created live shows of all time.
 He has followed up Wogs Out of Work with the Wog Boys, Wog-A-Rama and Wog Story stage shows.
 Giannopoulos has also made appearances at the Melbourne Comedy Festival, as well as co-authored books.
 In 1990–1991, he toured Australia to full house audiences for eight months as the star of the stage production of Acropolis Now Live Onstage, which he co-produced.
 In 1993–1995, he toured Australia with his ethnic comedy stage show Wog-A-Rama.
 In the 1990s, he toured Australia with his ethnic comedy stage show Wogboys.

-In 2019, Giannopopulos joined the Sooshi Mango boys and Mary Coustas on stage in a show named Fifty Shades of Ethnic.
+In 2019, Giannopoulos joined the Sooshi Mango boys and Mary Coustas on stage in a show named Fifty Shades of Ethnic.